Home

 1. Promote the teachings and practices of Early Buddhism, leading to full Awakening.

-2. Establish the first "Forest Monastery" in England where women can train towards full (bhikkhuni) ordination!
+2. Establish the first monastic residence (monastery) in the UK where women can practice and aspire towards full (bhikkhuni) ordination!

 We are raising enthusiasm and funds for this project by organising retreats, talks and discussion groups, that present the Buddha's teachings in an authentic, relevant and accessible way.